Patient education: Hair loss in men and women (androgenetic alopecia) (Beyond the Basics)

 How to apply — Minoxidil is a scalp treatment, not a hair treatment.
 One milliliter of the liquid or foam should be applied to the affected areas of the scalp using a dropper or pump spray device.
-The solution should be lightly spread over the affected area with a finger, and does not need to be massaged into the scalp.
+The solution should be lightly spread over the affected area with a finger.
 People using minoxidil must have a normal, healthy scalp since cuts or openings can allow the solution to be absorbed into the bloodstream.

 Results — Minoxidil must be used for at least six months to determine if it is effective.
 When it is effective, you usually begin to shed less hair within two months after the start of treatment, and by four to eight months hair begins to grow.
 The effects of minoxidil usually stabilize after 12 to 18 months of use.

 Treatment with minoxidil must be continued indefinitely.
 If it is discontinued, any hair that has been maintained or regrown as a result of the medication will be lost.

 Not all people benefit from minoxidil.
 The best results are seen when baldness has been present for less than five years, when it affects the crown (top) of the head, and when the area of hair loss is less than 10 centimeters in diameter.
 Studies have shown that 30 to 40 percent of men and women with crown hair loss experience cosmetically significant results with minoxidil [6,7].